 Now that we’ve covered the basics about electric foot massagers, here are our reviews of the best shiatsu foot massagers currently on the market.

-The Miko Shiatsu Foot Massager offers a number of neat features, including remote control operation, adjustable heat, and two different massaging actions (kneading or vibrating).
+The Lifepro Shiatsu Foot Massager offers a number of neat features, including remote control operation, and two different massaging actions (kneading or vibrating).

-The foot massager also has an air compression function that applies gentle pressure to the feet, helping to stimulate blood flow and soothe achy feet.
+The Lifepro foot massager applies gentle pressure to the feet, helping to stimulate blood flow and soothe achy feet.

-Overall, though, users say the Miko Shiatsu Foot Massager works well to relieve soreness and relax tense feet.
+Overall, though, this is a great massager and users say the Lifepro Shiatsu Foot Massager works well to relieve soreness and relax tense feet.

 2. Nektek Foot Massager